niyorn/Overweight-Netherland/README.md

 This graph show the overweight rate of the Netherland from 1981 to 2016.

+**The line graph** shows the average percentage or all age group combined.
+If a data point is clicked, a sankey diagram will be shown.
+The **sankey diagram** shows the ages that are part of that average.
+The line thickness of the sankey diagram indicates which age group has the most influence on the average.

 ## Interaction
 - With the left menu you're able to choose which dataset the line graph will render.
 - On the line graph there are dots, if you hover above the dot a tooltip will be displayed with detailed information.
 - When click on the dot a Sankey diagram will be rendered
 -  With the sankey diagram you can move the rectange up and down
--  On the sankey diagram when you hover over a line a tooltip will be displayed
+-  On the sankey diagram when you hover over a line, a tooltip will be displayed

 ## Line graph
 The x-axes shows the the year when the data is collected.